-- 2. On 23 June, the Commission took note of the report of the Secretary-General on the status of contracts for exploration, noting the update from one contractor regarding its internal corporate changes between January and May 2025, information on the status of periodic reviews conducted by the secretariat and the installation of submarine cables in the Clarion-Clipperton Zone. - 3.
-The Commission requested that the secretariat continue to keep it informed.
-Further discussions took place between members of the Commission and the secretariat on its input to the review process for the periodic review of contractors (see ISBA/30/C/2/Add.1).
+- 2. On 23 June, the Commission took note of the Secretary-General's report on the status of exploration contracts, noting updates from one contractor regarding its internal corporate changes between January and May 2025; information on the status of periodic reviews conducted by the Secretariat; and the installation of submarine cables in the Clarion-Clipperton Zone. - 3.
+The Commission requested that the Secretariat continue to keep it informed.
+Further discussions took place between members of the Commission and the Secretariat on its input to the review process for periodic review of contractors.